Business Budget:

 Set Clear Objective

-• Review Historical Data: Review historical financial documents to recognise trends and patterns.
+- Review Historical Data: Review historical financial documents to recognize trends and patterns.

-• Identify Strengths and Weaknesses: Review historical financial documents to recognise trends and patterns.
+- Identify Strengths and Weaknesses: Review historical financial documents to recognize trends and patterns.

-• Search for Accounting Services: A financial expert can assist you in analysing financial information and offer important perspectives.
+- Search for Accounting Services: A financial expert can assist you in analyzing financial information and offer important perspectives.

 Estimate Revenue